camunda/feel-scala/README.md

 Currently, the goal of the parser and interpreter is to support S-FEEL, so that it can used for decision tables.

 ## Supported Language Features
-* data types: number, string, boolean, date
+* data types: number, string, boolean, date, time, duration
 * simple unary tests: compare operators ('<', '<=', '>', '>=', equal), interval, negation, combination of multiple tests
 * qualified names

 ## Current Limitations
-* unsupported data types: time, duration
-* no simple expressions
+* no simple expressions, only S-FEEL
 * the input of the simple unary test should be given as context entry 'cellInput'
+* limited support for types of input and qualified variables

 # How to use
-The parser and interpreter can be integrated as dependency or as jar which include all dependencies (size of ~ 7mb).
+The parser and interpreter can be integrated as dependency (requires Scala in classpath) or as jar which include all dependencies (size of ~ 7mb).
 Make sure you have build and deploy it (locally) before.
 It is not deployed in a public repository yet.
+Or just use a built jar of the released version found on github.

 ## Native Way
 There is a class 'FeelEngine' that can be used to parse and evaluate a given expression.
 This class can be called from a scala or java program.